martinredola/sublimetext2-codeigniter-completions/readme.md

 Sublime Text 2 Completions for CodeIgniter
 ==========================================

 Ever get sick of typing things like `$this->load->view` or `$this->security->sanitize_filename` when building your CI sites and apps?
-Well I've gathered together all the functions from the [Codeigniter User Guide] Class Reference so you no longer have to.
+Well I've gathered together all the functions from the [CodeIgniter User Guide] Class Reference so you no longer have to.

 Installation
 ------------